samyak-jn/samyak-jn.github.io/_posts/2019-09-02-my-journey-with-debian.markdown

 ---
 layout: post
-title: "My journey with Debian"
+title: My journey with Debian
-subtitle: "This is where *FOSS* entered my life !!"
+description: This is where *FOSS* entered my life !!
 date: 2019-09-02 11:11:00 +0500
-background: '/img/posts/debian.jpg'
+img: debian.jpg
 ---

 <b>The journey with Debian was and still is a surprise for me, which I never expected to be this fulfilling. </b>